Does it cost anything to register?

 As an uncommitted Pharmacist, why should I spend 2+ years in regional Australia?

 Leaving aside that Australia's coastal and inland regional areas have a lot to offer in their own right, the direct benefits to you are the opportunity to work in a community pharmacy: that survives off customer counselling and rapport building; offers a high level of professional services to an at-risk patient base; that rewards you with an attractive salary package; and with a team that is prepared to push you and see you succeed as the skilled Pharmacist that you are.
 What's not to like?

 When building a CV start with the basics, provide with your name and contact information, then a paragraph or two about yourself, list your qualifications and then have your employment history - make sure it's in descending order meaning your most recent job first.
 For each job provide the pharmacy name, location, your position, key responsibilities and achievements.
-Raven's have a Resume Builder if you'd like some help.
+Raven's have more specific information available including a Résumé Builder if you'd like some help.

 It's best to keep it simple, so start with reviewing the Position Description or your notes on the job.
 Second, Google the Pharmacy, the owner group - or even the banner group if you don't know much about them - to familiarise yourself with their values and position in the pharmacy industry.
 Third, think about the questions you want to ask the interviewer and what you can expect them to ask you.
 Finally, and possibly most importantly, speak with your Recruitment Consultant as they will be more than happy to make sure all your questions are answered and you're up to date on the background info so you're calm and able to put your best foot forward.
 Good luck!